Olipear/Portfolio/src/pages/projects/e-commerce-ui-study.md

       * Providing this close up photography when selecting colour, would provide the user with much better material and texture information on the product.

       * The modal buttons followed existing visual language used elsewhere on the site.
-I did not need to introduce new UI elements.

       ![Mockup of desktop modal design](/img/intermediate-prototype-desktop.jpg "Mockup of desktop modal design")